 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 There are many ways you can help children and their families get the care they need.

-Craniosynostosis is a condition in which the fibrous joints, called sutures, between the bones of the skull grow together (fuse) too early during a child’s development.
+Craniosynostosis is a condition in which the fibrous connections, between the bones of the skull, called sutures, grow together (fuse) too early during a child’s development.
 It most commonly affects only one of the sutures, but it can also occur in more than one.
 This fusion can cause problems with brain and skull growth.
 In some cases, it can lead to developmental delays and cognitive problems, especially if more than one suture is involved.
-Some children with craniosynostosis can also develop high pressure inside the skull, called intracranial pressure.
+Some children with craniosynostosis can also develop high pressure inside the skull, called increased intracranial pressure.